 But what separates the two is their consistency and set.
 Icings are thicker than glazes, and set firmer when left out to dry.
 They'll also leave a more opaque look when dry (think of icing decorated gingerbread cookies!).
 Glazes do also set when left to dry, but they leave a clearer, see through finish that's a bit more sticky and crackly (think of glazed donuts!).

-Which liquid to use for your glaze/icing:
+Which liquid to use for your simple powdered sugar glaze / icing:

 Choosing whether you use water, milk, heavy cream, or lemon juice depends on the recipe you're making, and what you have available.